A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Experiments

 \subsection{Real Networks}

-We perform experiments on several real network datasets, with summary statistics shown in Table \ref{tab:dataStats}.
-Additional details on the datasets are provided in in Appendix \ref{sec:supp_datasets}.
-Each dataset consists of a set of relational events where each event is denoted by a sender, a receiver, and a timestamp.
+We perform experiments on several real network datasets: Reality Mining \citep{eagle2006reality}, Enron emails \citep{klimt2004enron}, Militarized Interstate Disputes (MID) \citep{palmer2021mid5}, and Facebook-forum \citep{nr}.
+Summary statistics for the datasets are shown in Table \ref{tab:dataStats}, and additional details are provided in Appendix \ref{sec:supp_datasets}.
+Each dataset consists of a set of relational events, each denoted by a sender, a receiver, and a timestamp.

 \paragraph{Baselines for Comparisons} We compare against three other Hawkes process-based continuous-time network models.
 The dual latent space (DLS) model \citep{yang2017decoupling} is the most similar to ours, and we provide a detailed comparison of the DLS model with our proposed LSH model in Section \ref{sec:relation_DLS}.
 We also compare against two recently proposed Hawkes process-based block models: the community Hawkes independent pairs (CHIP) model \citep{arastuie2020chip} and the block Hawkes model (BHM) \citep{junuthula2019block}.
 Finally, we compare also against the non-generative continuous-time dynamic network embeddings (CTDNE) \citep{nguyen2018continuous} approach.
 Additional information on these models for comparison along with implementation details are provided in Appendix \ref{sec:supp_models}.